Skywalker V323 RC Hexacopter

 It features a flying radius of 100-150m.

-The package also includes a 4 channel 2.4 GHz transmitter.
+The package also has a 4 channel 2.4 GHz transmitter.

 There are also some cons to this product, when it’s flying at eye level it’s quite difficult to tell which direction the drone Hexacopter is facing making navigation tricky.
 The motors are also prone to overheating and failure if the product is run at full throttle.
 As, the product does not come with a GPS system so keeping an eye on it is imperative, it will fly out of sight if you let it.